-Sallie Clark was elected to serve as an El Paso County Commissioner in November of 2004 and re-elected in 2008 to represent District 3.
-She served as Board Chair of the Commission in 2006 and currently serves as Vice Chair of the Board of Commissioners.
-Sallie was the fourth woman to have been elected to serve on the El Paso County Board of Commissioners and is the third woman to have served as Chair of the Board.
-Her district encompasses western El Paso County, including central and the west area of the City of Colorado Springs, the City of Manitou Springs, the Town of Green Mountain Falls, and the unincorporated areas in the western portion of the county, including the Turkey Canyon area on the south to the Fremont County line, the area directly south of the Air Force Academy, and the Ute Pass area on the far west to the El Paso County line.
+Sallie Clark was elected to serve as an El Paso County Commissioner in November of 2004 and re-elected in 2008 and 2012 to represent District 3.
+She served as Board Chair of the Commission in 2006, also serving as Vice Chair of the Board of Commissioners and is currently in leadership as Third Commissioner.
+Sallie was the fourth woman to have been elected to the El Paso County Board of Commissioners and is the third woman to have served as Chair of the Board.
+Her district encompasses western El Paso County, including the central and west area of the City of Colorado Springs, the City of Manitou Springs, the Town of Green Mountain Falls, and the unincorporated areas in the western portion of the county, including the Turkey Canyon area on the south to the Fremont County line, the area directly south of the Air Force Academy, and the Ute Pass area on the far west to the El Paso County line.

 Sallie became a military wife in 1980 when she married Welling Clark.
 In 1985, the couple settled in Colorado Springs.
 She has family roots in Colorado; her father was born and raised in Pueblo, Colorado and she spent every summer on her grandmother’s farm there.
 She loves Colorado, and continues to appreciate our open spaces, mountain scenery and especially the Pikes Peak area.
 She enjoys hobbies such as cooking, hiking, biking, horseback riding, tennis, golf and reading.

 Sallie has owned her own business since 1986.
 She operates Holden House Bed & Breakfast Inn, located on the historic Westside of Colorado Springs.
 She is also an instructor and small-business consultant for aspiring bed and breakfast innkeepers.
-Sallie previously worked in the medical profession and the cancer field, prior to opening her own business over 24 years ago.
+Sallie previously worked in the medical profession and the cancer field, prior to opening her own business.

 Her local interest in public service began with her neighborhood advocacy to save Fire Station 3.
 In addition to her previous service on the Colorado Springs City Council, she has served on various local and state organizations and committees.
 These include the State of Colorado’s Travel and Tourism Authority, Organization of Westside Neighbors, School District 11 Business Sounding Board, the Westside Schools Task Force, the National Fire Protection Association 1710 Committee, Council of Neighbors and Organizations, Springs Community Improvements Program Public Safety Committee, the Dr. Lester L. Williams Fire Museum Board, the Colorado Restaurant Association-Pikes Peak Chapter, the National League of Cities Public Safety Committee, and with her husband, founded the Colorado Bed and Breakfast Association in 1987 and currently serves on the association's board.

-Liaison to: El Paso County Sheriff, Treasurer, Coroner, Surveyor, Department of Human Services, Citizen Outreach Group, Peak Vista Community Health Centers, El Paso County Public Health, Pikes Peak Library District and Parks Board, among others.
+Liaison to: El Paso County Sheriff, Coroner, Department of Human Services Advisory Committee, Citizen Outreach Group, Peak Vista Community Health Centers, El Paso County Public Health, Pikes Peak Library District and Parks Board, among others.